Home » Know how

 Please understand that an adapter allows you to plug your electrical device into the Italian wall socket, but it does not convert the electricity to the American 110 volts.
 If your appliance is designed to run only on 110-120 volts, do not to bring it to Italy.
 If by mistake you plug a 110 volt device into a 220 volt circuit it will most likely burn out or its fuse will blow.

 There are two official Italian sales periods (saldi in Italian) each year—winter and summer—when every shop has what can amount to clearance sales for 6-8 weeks.
 Summer sales traditionally begin in Milan on the first Saturday of July.

 As soon as you join the program, make sure that you have a current and valid passport (valid for at least three months after the last day of the program and your departure from Italy).

 Students with a U.S. or E.U. passport will not need to obtain a visa for their stay in Italy.
 However, some international students (depending on nationality) may need to obtain a visa.

-To find out if you need a visa to enter Italy, you can consult the visa database of the Italian Ministry of Foreign Affairs.
+To find out if you need a visa to enter Italy, you can consult the visa page of the Italian Ministry of Foreign Affairs.
 Complete the fields for nationality, residence, duration of stay (“up to 90 days”) and reason for visit (“Tourism”).
 This will take you to a page with information on whether you need a visa to enter Italy and information on the application requirements.
 Please note, this information is not exhaustive and is intended as guidance only.

 If you need to apply for a visa please do not delay: although it usually takes less than a month to get a visa, sometimes it can be a lengthy process and you could have to wait weeks before getting an appointment.